In French, to say that you like [something] or find [someone] attractive ('like' them), you can use the verb plaire.

-Note that the verb agrees with the object - the person or thing being liked, not the person who likes.Therefore with things you only use the 3rd person of plaire: 3rd person singular - is pleasing (plaît in Le Présent) and 3rd person plural - are pleasing (plaisent in Le Présent).
+Note that the verb agrees with the thing being liked, not the person who likes it.Therefore with things you only use the 3rd person of plaire: 3rd person singular - is pleasing (plaît in Le Présent) and 3rd person plural - are pleasing (plaisent in Le Présent).

 You can also use plaire with people to say to find [someone] attractive: